How To Pest-Proof Your HVAC System

 Where Pests Strike

 Pests are just like you; they love moisture and climate control.
 Your HVAC system has plenty of both.
+To pest proof, your HVAC involves both preventing unwanted critters from entering and finding where they are hiding once inside.

 Places to Check When You Pest Proof Your HVAC